BBBase-EHeresy-PPPub/PPPub/docs/legendary_legions/the_beornings.md

 ## ADDITIONAL RULES

 - If a Beornings force includes both Beorn and Grimbeorn, then Beorn will automatically be the leader.
-- Friendly models may benefit from Beorn’s Heroic Actions.
-Additionally, Beorning models may benefit from Beorn’s Stand Fast!
+- Friendly models may benefit from Beorn's Heroic Actions.
+Additionally, Beorning models may benefit from Beorn's Stand Fast!

 ## SPECIAL RULES